lexerdev/documentation/source/includes/_command.md

 ### Endpoints

+Endpoints look like the example displayed to the right.
+They always include the account id, screen id, chart id, and finally the client token.
+Note that Command screens are designed for public use and can be accessed without authentication.

 ```text
 https://clients.lexer.io/api/clients/{account_id}/screens/{screen_id}/charts/{chart_id}/result?client_token={client token}
 ```

-Endpoints look like the example displayed to the right.
-The include the account id, screen id, chart id, and finally the client token.
-Note that Command screens are designed for public use and can be accessed without authentication.

 All of your requests should match this format.